indrajeetb/WannaSmile/README.md

 On 13th may 2017 , security researcher going with the handle @malwaretech and Darien Huss found a 'kill-switch' which paused the ransomware.
 Basically the ransomware opens a unregistered domain and if fail to open then the system is infected.
 So @malwaretech registered the domain which stopped the ransomware.

-Soon Cyber criminals around the world DDOSed it to take it down so that the ransomeware can continue affecting.
+Soon Cyber criminals around the world DDOSed it to take it down so that the ransomware can continue affecting.

 **Also the 'kill-switch' won't work if :**
 -  System is not connected to internet